Consensys/FairswapTemp/README.md

 ![Ex3](./Explanations/Ex3.jpeg)
 ![Ex4](./Explanations/Ex4.jpeg)

+## Contracts
+- contracts/ExchangeFactory.sol => This contract launches a new exchange and manages exchanges.
+- contracts/BoxExchange.sol => Main contract.
+This contract records orders and executes them.
+- contracts/ShareToken.sol => the ERC20 like token that represents share in the exchange.
+This token is mintable and burnable from Exchange and uses DecimalSafeMath instead of SafeMath.
+This token has neither increaseAllowance() nor decreaseAllowance().
+- contracts/util/DecimalSafeMath.sol => This contract is almost same as @openzeppelin/contracts/math/SafeMath.sol, but DecimalSafeMath has decimalMul() and decimalDiv() which can calculate multiplication and division of numbers which have 18 digits after the decimal point.

 ## Some differences from other Fairswaps
 - Fee transfer to lien token is paid in both ETH and eth(iDOL)
 - Fee for lientoken can be transfered to lien token anytime